-State of the Basin Condition Assessment report 2016
+The draft State of the Basin Condition Assessment 2016 report

 State of the Basin Condition Assessment 2016 report provides a picture on the current status of the hydrology, water quality, and fish and water birds populations of the Lake Eyre Basin and on the current and emerging threats to the Basin.
 It reveals an internationally significant river basin in good condition, which is a rarity around the globe.
 An initial State of the Basin report was produced in 2008 and this is now the second report.

 The draft State of the Basin Condition Assessment 2016 report was developed in consultation with Australian, State and Territory governments, research institutions, the Lake Eyre Basin Community Advisory Committee and the Lake Eyre Basin Scientific Advisory Panel.
 Information has been sourced from monitoring activities collected under the Lake Eyre Basin Rivers Assessment programme government agencies, natural resource management boards and other research available.

 Lake Eyre Basin Rivers Assessment

 In 2011 the Lake Eyre Basin Ministerial Forum established the

 Lake Eyre Basin Rivers Assessment programme in response to limited data available for the 2008 State of the Basin report.
 The programme has collected data annually from more than 50 waterholes across the basin on hydrology, water quality and fish since 2011.
 The data from this programme will be used as part of the 2016 State of the Basin condition assessment.

 The State of the Basin 2008: Rivers Assessment was an assessment of the condition of the Lake Eyre Basin performed in 2008 and focused on the health of the Lake Eyre Basin Rivers system, including their catchments, floodplains, lakes, wetlands and overflow channels.
 The assessment covered the entire basin, some of which is outside the Agreement Area.

 Key findings from the 2008 condition report are: